spacemeshos/protocol/consensus/01-overview.md

 ### Block Validity

 There are two sets of validity rules for a proposed block: _syntactic validity_ and _contextual validity_.
 A block is syntactically valid if it follows the rules of the protocol, is correctly constructed, and contains no invalid transactions.
 A syntactically valid block is also contextually valid if all of the prior blocks that it refers to are valid, available blocks.

-See Blocks [LINK forthcoming] for more information.
+Why is there a need for two types of validity?
+Why not, for instance, allow all syntactically valid blocks to be contextually valid?
+The answer is that, due to the [race free nature](../intro.md#why-race-free) of the Spacemesh protocol, a miner may choose to publish a block later than they should (e.g., they were eligible to produce a block in layer 200, but they decide to actually publish the block in, say, layer 205).
+Since the published block is _syntactically valid,_ if the block were valid in the eyes of the protocol and of other nodes, it would cause a change to history and to the global network state, as new miners that join the network, for example, don't know when the block was actually published.
+We need to make sure that such bloocks do not become part of the canonical ledger history: hence, even a _syntactically valid_ block may be deemed _contextually invalid_ if it wasn't published at the right time.

 ## Tortoise